A Lieb-Thirring inequality for extended anyons: Local exclusion principle for extended anyons

-Hence the problem reduces to a fermionic one-body problem with an external magnetic field.
-The latter can be quite general, because of the influence of particles outside the box.
-Diamagnetic considerations however imply bounds independent of this field:
+Now we need lower bounds on the $\lambda_{k}$'s, eigenvalues of a fermionic one-body problem with an external magnetic field.
+The latter can be quite general, because of the influence of particles sitting outside the box.
+Diamagnetic considerations however imply estimates independent of this field, see Appendix~\ref{sec:app}.
+Based on Lemma~\ref{lem:N} below we can conclude the

+\begin{proof}[Proof of Proposition~\ref{lem:smallexc}] Scaling length units by a factor $L$, we apply Lemma~\ref{lem:N} to the magnetic Schr\"odinger operator~\eqref{eq:hsmall}.
+We thus find that the number of energy levels below a threshold $\Lambda L^{-2}$ is bounded above by a function of $\Lambda$ only.
+Pick some value of $\Lambda$, say $\Lambda = 2$ for reference and denote $\underline{N}-1$ the number of eigenvalues of $h_A$ below $\Lambda L^{-2}$.
+Using~\eqref{eq:func small} (with a proper choice of $\lambda_k$ in relation with $2 L^{-2}$) and inserting the consequences of~Lemma~\ref{lem:N} we just mentioned, we find

+Under our stated assumptions on $n$ and $\gamma$, the quantity inside the parenthesis is bounded below by a positive universal constant, and this concludes the proof. \end{proof}